 Research Methods in Economics introduces students to the mathematical, statistical, programming, technical writing, and public speaking skills necessary to comprehend and conduct meaningful economic research.
 Students will be introduced to topics such as mathematical optimization, data analysis, regression, and writing techniques used to understand and analyze complex economic problems.
 In addition, students will complete an individual and unique research project to solidify the concepts learned throughout the course of the semester to prepare them for upper level courses in economics.
-Note: Students who have received credit for ECO 315 may not receive credit for ECO 210.

-Prerequisites: Either ECO 113 or ECO 114, and MATH 201 and sophomore
+Note: Applied Economic majors must take ECO 210 before taking ECO 315.
+All other students that took ECO 315 first cannot receive credit for ECO 210.
+Prerequisites: Either ECO 113 or ECO 114, and MATH 201 and sophomore standing